 Mud Daubers are exceedingly docile, seldom sting humans, and generally pose no threat.
 They are non-territorial and don't defend their nests like paper wasps, yellow jackets, and other social species of wasps.
 As long as their numbers are not too great, mud daubers are a good natural remedy to have around the home to reduce spider populations.
 Some species even specialize in hunting black widows!
 However, in large numbers, these wasps but can become a nuisance once they start building their mud nests all over your home.
 In that case, it's wise to have a pest control technician remove them to avoid mishandling and being stung.
 Old inactive nests should be removed since some species reuse old nests or the nests may be adopted by more dangerous wasp species.
 Also, remaining insect carcasses in the nest can be a food source for beetles.
 If the nest has round holes, the wasps have emerged and the nest is probably inactive.
 You can help control mud dauber populations by controlling spider populations.
 Caulk or plaster cracks where spiders can live and hide and regularly remove webs in corners and crevices.

 Are you in search of more specific information about bees and wasps in New Jersey?
-Check out our in depth bee and wasp technical papers by clicking the "Learn More" button!
+Check out our in-depth bee and wasp technical papers by clicking the "Learn More" button!

 Carpenter bees are solitary bees.
 They look something like a large bumblebee but their abdomens are black and shiny.
 They build nests just for themselves and only to feed their young.
 They get their name from their ability to drill through wood.
 Carpenter bee stingers are not barbed so they are able to sting multiple times.
 Carpenter bees bore through soft woods to lay eggs and protect their larvae as they develop.
 Female carpenter bees will chew a tunnel into a piece of wood to build a nest gallery.
 They frequently choose the fascia or siding of homes for their nests, leaving visible pencil-sized holes.
 The bits of wood chewed and deposited outside the nest are called “frass” and is a telltale sign of either a carpenter ant or carpenter bee infestation.
 The tunnel openings look shallow, but these bees are capable of building tunnels 10 feet long with several rooms to hold their eggs and food.
 Carpenter bees, like carpenter ants, are wood-boring insects not wood-consuming insects like termites.
 Nevertheless, if left untreated they are capable of causing significant damage.
-Carpenter bees can drill into almost any wood, but prefer bare wood, so painting and staining can sometimes deter them.
+Carpenter bees can drill into almost any wood but prefer bare wood, so painting and staining can sometimes deter them.
 Their nests can be hard to reach and a pest control professional should be contacted to help.

 Yellow Jackets: The common yellow jacket is a type of wasp about a half-inch long with jagged bright stripes of yellow and black on the abdomen.
 They can be a bigger menace than many insects because of their painful stings and aggressively territorial behavior especially if their nest is inadvertently disturbed.
 They are known as “meat bees” because, like all wasps, their larval stage is carnivorous and the adults must obtain animal proteins to feed their young.
 Workers scavenge for meat and sweets; it is why yellow jackets are attracted to picnics and open trash cans, especially when there are half-opened cans or bottles of soda.

 Some species of yellow jackets nest in a hole in or near the ground such as an abandoned rodent’s nest or cavity in a rock wall.
 All that is visible from above is a hole in the earth with yellow jackets coming and going.
 They are fairly aggressive and can become easily agitated, such as from a rumbling lawnmower overhead.
 Other species of yellow jackets are aerial, building grey, roughly football or teardrop-shaped paper nests.
 They make this paper themselves, like all wasps and hornets, by chewing on tiny slivers of wood or other organic materials and using their sticky saliva to glue it together into organized cells.
-The young are hatched and food is stored in the nest’s core.
+The young are hatched and the food is stored in the nest’s core.
 When yellow jackets nests outside in trees, shrubs, or in the eaves of a house, their nest is visible and easy to identify.
 However, when they nest inside your home the nest is not visible; you’ll see them flying in and out some small crack or crevice of your home.
-On occasion one can hear yellow jackets inside.
+On occasion, one can hear yellow jackets inside.
 The crackling sound is the noise of yellow jackets chewing through plaster or drywall to build their hive.
 Yellow jackets die in the fall with only the fertile queens over-wintering.

 Paper (Red) Wasps: Paper wasps have the slender “wasp” waist and long legs most people associate with wasps.
-They may be brown, reddish brown, or black and yellow depending on the specie.
+They may be brown, reddish brown, or black and yellow depending on the species.
 They build a small paper nest with open cells in a single layer, attached to the underside of an eave, picnic table, or other structure where the nest can be attached by a short paper stem.
 If the nest is located near a door or other location placing people near their nest, there is the risk of stinging.

 Cicada Killers: Cicada killers are big black, yellow and red wasps up to o1¾ inches in length.
 These are solitary wasps that tunnel nests in bare soil, flower beds, or areas of scant vegetation.
 They can be threatening because of the stingless and territorial male dive-bombing intruders.
 These wasps rarely sting people; the females hunt and paralyze cicadas to provision their nests and feed their young.
 They overwinter as larvae in the soil and emerge in spring.